baden03/collapse-o-matic/readme.txt

 = 1.6.14 =
 * hash-bang (#!) that are used in urls will not be processed as url anchors
 * now checks if a url anchor is actually an existing element before trying to process it
-* changed language domain to jquery-collapse-o-matic to work with WordPress’ new translation process
+* changed language domain to collapse-o-matic to work with WordPress’ new translation process
 * updated tested up to tag to 4.3.1

 = 1.6.13 =